-The Roller Bearings are assembled as follows: One of the Roller Races is secured to the fixed portion of the model and a 11⁄2" Rod is fastened in the Bush Wheel bolted to its centre.
+The Roller Bearings are assembled as follows: One of the Roller Races is secured to the fixed portion of the model and the 13" Rod is fastened in the Bush Wheel bolted to its centre.
 The Ring Frame is then placed over the Race so that the flanges of the wheels run upon its raised rim.
 The second Roller Race is then placed over the Ring Frame so that its raised rim rests upon the flanges of the wheels.
-The $1\frac{1}{2}$ Rod passes through the centre hole of the $9\frac{1}{2}$ Strip that is bolted across the Ring Frame, and through the Bush Wheel in the centre of the upper Roller Race.
+The 11 Rod passes through the centre hole of the 91 Strip that is bolted across the Ring Frame, and through the Bush Wheel in the centre of the upper Roller Race.

 Method of Rotation-If the driving mechanism is incorporated in the superstructure, a simple way to effect the rotation of the latter is to mount the special 16-teeth Pinion on a vertical driven Rod so that it engages with the teeth of the lower fixed Roller Race.
-The vertical Rod should be journalled suitably in the superstructure; then if it is set in motion, the Pinion travels round the Roller Race and carries the superstructure with it.
+The vertical Rod should be journalled suitably in the superstructure: then if it is set in motion, the Pinion travels round the Roller Race and carries the superstructure with it.